-The antennas will be mounted at 37'-2" high elevation of the existing PG&E pole and will not be accessible to the public due to its location.
-The equipment accommodation and battery backup boxes will also be inside singular equipment box and attached to the pole at a height of 8' above grade.
+The antennas will be mounted at the top of the joint utility pole and will not be accessible to the public due to their location.
+The equipment accommodation and battery backup boxes will also be inside singular equipment box and attached to the pole at a height of at least 8' above grade.